JM-Lemmi/ical-relay/README.md

 # Configuration

-The configuration is split in two:
+The configuration is split in two parts:

 - `config.yml` contains all the general server/service configuration.
 - `data.yml` contains profiles and notifier information.
 You can use the same file for ical-relay and ical-notifier.